iPrep Digital Libraries- ICT Labs For Schools

 From the previous report, it is clearly evident:

 This screenshot also shows that the marks are not improving because they are not using the ICT labs properly.
-A large number of students don’t even have an email id.
+A large number of students don’t even have an email ID to begin with.

-Steps taken by government to overcome these challenges
+Steps taken by the government to overcome these challenges

-As mentioned in the initial paragraphs of this article, the MHRD did a major revamp of all its school education programs.
-All that by integrating them into the Samagra Shiksha Abhiyan in 2018.
-In the circular there was some clear guidelines.
-It said that instead of setting up furniture and blocking a room, setting up desktop based ICT labs and making the process complex, the schools should use tablet based ICT lab system which comes with lockable charging racks for the tablets/ laptops.
-These racks are not dependent on 24hr electricity supply and the tablets are also easy to operate.
+As mentioned in the initial paragraphs of this article, the MHRD did a major revamp of all its school education programs by integrating them into the Samagra Shiksha Abhiyan in 2018.
+In the circular, there were some clear guidelines.
+It said that instead of setting up furniture and blocking a room, setting up desktop-based ICT labs, and making the process complex, the schools should use tablet-based ICT lab system that comes with lockable charging racks for tablets/ laptops.
+These racks are not dependent on a 24-hour electricity supply and the tablets are also easy to operate.

-A lot of social edtech organizations, NGOs and CSR Foundations which are working with government schools and setting up computer labs or ICT labs saw this gap.
-It is about non usage after this big of an investment.
-Therefore they are proposing such shifts to use tablet based ICT labs in schools.
+A lot of social EdTech organizations, NGOs, and CSR Foundations that are working with government schools and setting up computer labs or ICT labs saw this gap.
+It is about the non-usage after this big of an investment.
+Therefore they are proposing such shifts to use tablet-based ICT labs in schools.
 Also, people working in digital education for government schools can strongly relate to these challenges and it is their ongoing effort and suggestion.

 Here is the link to the draft document of Samagra Shiksha Abhiyan which has gone to all the States and UTs in 2018/2019 as the revised policy document.